 Dust Mites

 Dust mites, tiny microscopic creatures that are invisible to the naked eye, are known to thrive in warm, humid environments.
-These tiny organisms feed on dead skin cells that humans naturally shed, making our homes, particularly our bedding, upholstered furniture, and carpets, their ideal habitat.
+They feed on our dead skin cells making our bedding, upholstered furniture, and carpets, their ideal habitat.
 The accumulation of dust mites in these areas can be a common trigger for allergic reactions, including an allergy cough.

 Pollen Seasons